brickviking/night-hawk/CurrentProgress.md

 -   Creating the directory before running ned allows the file to be saved.

-<a id="orgcc8bbc7"></a>
+<a id="org3705c21"></a>

-## ned4 shows black squares in the place of active tiles when loading old maps, but not newly created ones
+## ned4 shows black squares in the place of active tiles when loading old maps, but not newly created ones with static door tiles added

--   Loading a game file (something.f) from previous versions of NightHawk displays black squares instead of doors or recharge ports
+-   Loading a game file (something.f) from previous versions of NightHawk displays black squares instead of doors or recharge ports, as they're active sprites and not tiles
--   ned3 loads the same file and displays all the relevant tiles, including active tiles
+-   ned3 loads the same file and displays all the relevant tiles, including active sprites
--   A file created with ned4 retains whatever tiles (including doors) were loaded
+-   A file created with ned4 retains whatever tiles (including doors) were loaded.
+Static doors confuse things but are available as tiles.
+Animated doors are sprites.

-<a id="org387be19"></a>
+<a id="orgdf88c36"></a>

 ## ned4 doesn't seem to use the mouse, even though a pointer is visible